Regulatory actions for Feb. 29, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: AIOmega, Biosense Webster, Femasys, Nevro, Onward Medical, Vapotherm.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Applied Therapeutics, Arthex, Hyloris, Incyte, Lutris, Spero, UCB.

 Briefs